Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 - Tampa Bay is 3-1 against the spread, and 4-0 overall, at home this season.

-- This season away from home, New York is 3-1 against the spread and 1-3 overall.
+- On the road, New York is 3-1 against the spread, and 1-3 overall.

-- In four road games this year, New York has gone over the total three times.
+- This year, in three of four away games New York has hit the over.

 Powered by Data Skrive.